AlekseyBulaev/vault/Ops/Kubernetes/PrpleSchool - Kubernetes & Helm/*** Kubernetes & Helm ***.md

 - provides continuous access to the container
 - types of services:
-	- NodePort
+	- NodePort - outside access by the port number
-	- Ingress
+	- Ingress - access by the domain name
-	- ClusterIp
+	- ClusterIp - access from other pods
-	- LoadBalancer
+	- LoadBalancer - outside access to one service

 ---